angadhn/MySite/_notes/Space Data Center Analysis.md

 The racks alone are over a single Starship launch.
 # Conclusion

-So after this analysis, the launch manifest therefore looks like this:
+So after this analysis, the launch profile looks like this:

 {%marginnote 'table' "Mass constraints dominate solar array deployment requirements" %}